Certification as an Accredited Recreation Professional (ARPro) can be attained through NZRA.

 - Have significant senior level experience in lieu of a relevant academic qualification.

-- A 30+ minute oral presentation at a conference/seminar/workshop/webinar on a topic related to advancing understanding of an aspect of recreation, sport, parks or aquatics in New Zealand
+- A 30+ minute oral presentation (can be a mix of presentation and question time) at a conference/seminar/workshop/webinar on a topic related to advancing understanding of an aspect of recreation, sport, parks or aquatics in New Zealand

 - A written document/article (Minimum 1,500 words) that demonstrates a comprehensive understanding about the significance of the topic to the recreation industry.
 The written material may relate to the oral presentation or be some article/document prepared as part of professional work undertaken by the applicant sometime in the previous two years.
 Co-authorship is acceptable where the applicant is the primary author